miguelangeltorresfp/personal-website/README.md

 2) ssh into the server with `ssh robert@159.203.4.207`.

-3) Run `git pull` to get the most recent changes from the Github repository.
+3) Run `git pull origin master` to get the most recent changes from the Github repository.

 4) Run `yarn` to install any new dependencies.